Sanjana2308/DataScienceNotes/4_Azure Data Bricks/Day_20.md

 ## Data Pipeline
 ![alt text](<../Images/Azure DataBricks/20_1.png>)

-Connect the notebooks using jobs and each job points to a notebook.
+Connect the notebooks by creating new tasks and each task points to a notebook.

 **Data_loading**
 ```python